Exam forms

 Written assignments

-Submission of assignments, reports, posters, etc. may be
+Submission of assignments, reports, posters, etc., may be

 Written assignments can be prepared individually or as group assignments/projects.
 The course coordinator must inform the students if the project is expected to be individualized or not when prepared as a group project.
-If the project is not subjected to individualization, an oral examination must be held afterward.
+If the project is not subjected to individualization, an oral examination must be held afterwards.
 This can either be conducted as a group exam or an individual exam.
 Find more information on group exams above under 'Oral group exams' and on group projects underneath.

 Students can only expect to have take-home assignments corrected/assessed that have been submitted on time.